Meet the PTWC Committee

-Janis Stacy (Dakota/Cherokee) is a Co-Chair of the 2017 Philadelphia Trans-Health conference.
+Janis Stacy (Dakota/Cherokee) is a Co-Chair.
 Janis has been a Co-Chair since 2014 and has worked with the planning committee since 2007.
 She has led the Indigenous / First Nations and Spirituality working groups.
 Janis is on the board of TransFaith, Co-founded a Two-Spirit Society, Co-founded NCTE and is an Electronic Engineer with extensive project management experience.
 She has also spent significant time on workplace issues, transgender insurance coverage, workplace inclusion, local legislation, federal legislation, racial equality, gender equality and housing for low income and homeless Trans people.

 Kim Watson is the Co-founder of Community Kinship Life, known as CKLife that assists affirmed men &; women with necessary life skills, medical needs, counseling, and access to the resources needed to improve their quality of life & contribution to society.
 CKLife provides a safe, secure space for affirmed people (& allies when applicable) to meet and learn about life inside & outside of transition.
 CKLife also sponsors a benefit to raise funds for the CKLife scholarship fund that has helped many affirmed people with paying for necessary transition related procedures.
 CKLife also participates in many conferences centered around affirmed people such as WPATH, PTWC in Philadelphia, & many more.
 People across the United States & the world have benefited greatly from the selfless acts of Kim Watson & the CKLife organization.
 CKLife has set a precedent for non-profit organizations that assist affirmed people and continues to do amazing things in the community at large.